Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Yes, you may be able to sue over a vehicle history report.
-You could go after the company that prepared the report or the dealer you bought the used motor vehicle from.
+Your claim may be against the company that prepared the report or the dealer you bought the used motor vehicle from.
+But you should be aware of the common limitations of suing a car report company.

-FindLaw focuses here on suing a company that prepares vehicle history reports (VHRs).
-If you are interested in learning more about suing a dealer for lying to you about a car's history or the work done on the vehicle, FindLaw discusses that in How to Sue a Car Dealer for Misrepresentation.
+This article focuses on suing a company that prepares vehicle history reports (VHRs).
+If you are interested in learning more about suing a dealer for lying to you about a car’s history or the work done on the vehicle, see How to Sue a Car Dealer for Misrepresentation.

 While you may have a valid claim to bring legal action against a VHR company, it isn’t always easy or straightforward.
 If you are considering suing a VHR company, you may want to consult with an experienced consumer protection attorney.